Micky1979/findesp/README.md

 It returns the BSD Name of the ESP like "disk0s1"
 Also support finding associated ESP of any apfs container or apfs partition.

-I made this script for Clover Bootloader if devs are intrested, may be used in the installer.
+I made this script for Clover Bootloader/Chameleon/Enoch if devs are intrested, may be used in the installer.

 # How to build it from command line
 ``` bash